A Flour Mill Is A Preparedness Essential For Homemade Bread

-When choosing a flour mill, check the reviews – be sure that the mill will grind the wheat berries into ‘fine’ flour.
+When choosing one, check the reviews – be sure that the mill will grind the wheat berries into ‘fine’ flour.
 Apparently many cheaper models don’t, although claiming that they do.

-If you intend to use the flour mill often, you will need to adhere to the phrase “you get what you pay for”.
+If you intend to use it often, you will need to adhere to the phrase “you get what you pay for”.
 Quality comes with a price.

 The ‘Wonder Junior Deluxe Hand Grain Flour Mill’ is likely the ‘next best’ in quality and I believe it is the most popular flour mill in the hand-mill category for the serious prepper – although still pricey.